Exhibits and Events

 2025 Series: "Fungus Among Us in the Keweenaw."
 Exact dates TBD.

+This years' series includes a guided walk in September.
 Join us in our community room for a talk about local natural history.
 We open the doors at 6:30.
 Talk begins at 7:00.
 Free.

 Music at the Museum